markmandel/Sesame/README.md

 ### _collect(any data, function transform) : array ###

-collect data from one array into a whole new array.
+collect data from a array, structure or query into a whole new array.
 Transform closure should return the item that i to be added to the new array.

-* data - the array to collect from
+* data - the array / struct / query to collect from
 * transform - closure to return the item for the new array

 ### _collectEntries(any data, function transform) : struct ###

-collect data from an array or a struct into a new struct.
+collect data from an array, struct or query into a new struct.
 The transform function can return either a Map, with a single key to be used as the key, and a 2nd level struct, or an array, where the 1st index in the key, and the 2nd is the value.

-* data - the array / struct to collect from
+* data - the array / struct / query to collect from
 * transform - the closure to create the map entry.

 ### _groupBy(any data, function grouping) : struct ###